-KPMG Chairman Yunus Suleman, Minister of Public Enterprises Malusi Gigaba, ANC Deputy President Cyril Ramaphosa and KPMG CEO Moses Kgosana with learners from various schools at the inaugural Youth Managers' Summit in Parktown on Monday 17 March 2014.
+KPMG Chairman Yunus Suleman, Minister of Public Enterprises Malusi Gigaba, ANC Deputy President Cyril Ramaphosa and Senior Partner of KPMG in South Africa Moses Kgosana with learners from various schools at the inaugural Youth Managers' Summit in Parktown on Monday 17 March 2014.

 The seminar, aimed at developing their leadership skills through mentoring, was attended by Minister of Public Enterprises, Malusi Gigaba, Shanduka Foundation Chairman, Mr Cyril Ramaphosa, SABC Board Chairperson, Ms Zandile Ellen Tshabalala and prominent radio personality, author and motivational speaker, Sibusiso Leope, known as DJ Sbu.

 Minister Gigaba emphasised the importance of ’developing future leaders today’.

 “Unless we develop leadership capabilities and potential among our youth now, the future might turn out to be disastrous for all of us,” said Gigaba.
 “We can’t trust our future with people who have no experience and will begin confronting responsibilities when they must begin to exercise them.

 “Developing future leaders today will help you develop insight and practical experience in leadership so that when tomorrow shall come, you are not confronted with an unknown responsibility for the first time,” Gigaba continued.
 “It is when youth are given a responsibilities today and made to be part of constructing a vision of the future and of pursuing that vision that they will become even better leaders and people tomorrow.”